framedsc/Sitesource/markdown/basics.md

 A 2D representation of how far or close objects are as seen from the camera, the depth buffer is what makes ReShade so powerful.
 It can be used to generate highly sophisticated effects such as [cinematic depth of field](./ReshadeGuides/Shaders/cinematicdof.htm) and raytraced lighting.
 It can even add [faux volumetric fog](https://twitter.com/FransBouma/status/1506372102835822599) to a scene, or just be used for gorgeous [silhouette effects](https://framedsc.com/HallOfFramed/?imageId=1631466300).

 ReShade's ability to grab a game's depth buffer may also be useful for those that know how to work with it in a compositor like Photoshop, After Effects, or Nuke.
-We have a guide that covers the process of capturing this depth buffer for use externally **[here](./ReshadeGuides/depthguide.htm)**.
+Our [guide to exporting depth buffers](./ReshadeGuides/depthguide.htm) covers this process.

 ### Why ReShade?